 Whether you're looking for a pair of shoes to wear on race day or just prefer to run unencumbered, here's the rundown on Nike's lightweight running shoes.

 New technology and innovation have enabled Nike to make lightweight running shoes that still have plenty of shock absorption, but runners who need more support and cushioning may want to avoid lightweight running shoes.
 Here's what you need to know, along with our top picks for lightweight running shoes—whether you're a long-distance runner or someone who prefers shorter runs.

 Should I Buy Lightweight Running Shoes?

-- Overpronation: Many runners do well with a neutral shoe, but if you have flat feet, you might overpronate — in other words, your feet roll inward when you run — so much that it causes knee pain or shin splints.
-If that’s the case, you’ll want to opt for a stability shoe with a firm midsole.
+- Overpronation: many runners do well with a neutral shoe, but if you have flat feet, you might overpronate—in other words, your feet roll inwards when you run—so much that it causes knee pain or shin splints.
+If that's the case, you'll want to opt for a stability shoe with a firm midsole.